 Gross profit margin shows what portion of sales income you can keep in the business

-Whereas gross profit is a pound amount, gross profit margin is a percentage.
+Whereas gross profit is a dollar amount, gross profit margin is a percentage.
 A low gross profit margin makes it harder to cover other expenses like rent and energy.
 And, in turn, it reduces your chances of making a net profit.